2.1 – Setting the context

 |Not regulated||Regulated by SEBI (in India)|

-At this stage, I feel there is a need to stress upon the distinction between the spot price and the future price.
+At this stage, I feel there is a need to stress the distinction between the spot price and the futures price.
 The spot price is the price at which the asset trades in the ‘regular’ market, also called the ‘spot market’.
-For example if we are talking about gold as an underlying, then there are two prices we are referring to – gold in the regular market also called the Spot market and gold in the Futures market called the Gold Futures.
-The prices in the spot market and futures market move in tandem, meaning if one goes up, the other also goes up.
+For example, if we are talking about gold as an underlying, then there are two prices we are referring to – gold in the regular market called the Spot market and gold in the Futures market, called the Gold Futures.
+The spot market prices and futures market prices move in tandem, meaning if one goes up, the other also goes up.

-With these points in perspective, let us now move our attention to few other nuances of the futures contract.
+With these perspective points, let us now focus our attention on a few other futures contract nuances.

 2.3 – Before your first futures trade

-Before we dig deeper and understand the working of a futures contract, we need to understand a few other aspects related to futures trading.
-Do remember at a later stage we will revisit these points and discuss them in greater detail.
-But for now, a good working knowledge on the following points is what is required.
+Before we dig deeper and understand the working of a futures contract, we need to understand a few other aspects of futures trading.
+Do remember at a later stage, we will revisit these points and discuss them in greater detail.
+But for now, good working knowledge on the following points is what is required.

-Lot size – Futures is a standardized contract where everything related to the agreement is pre-determined.
-Lot size is one such parameter.
+Lot size – Future is a standardized contract where everything related to the agreement is pre-determined.
+The lot size is one such parameter.
 Lot size specifies the minimum quantity that you will have to transact in a futures contract.
 Lot size varies from one asset to another.

-Margin – Again, referring back to the example of ABC jeweler and XYZ Gold Dealers, at the time of agreement i.e on 9th Dec 2014, both the parties would have had a gentleman’s word and nothing beyond that.
-Meaning both the parties would have just agreed to honor the contract on the agreement’s expiry day i.e 9th March 2015.
+Margin – Again, referring back to the example of ABC jeweller and XYZ Gold Dealers at the time of the agreement, i.e. on 9th Dec 2014, both the parties would have had a gentleman’s word and nothing beyond that.
+Meaning both the parties would have just agreed to honour the contract on the agreement’s expiry day, i.e. 9th March 2015.
 Do notice there is no exchange of money on 9th Dec 2014.

-However, in a futures agreement the moment a transaction takes place, both the parties involved will have to deposit some money.
-Consider this as the token advance required for entering into an agreement.
+However, in a futures agreement, the moment a transaction occurs, both the parties involved will have to deposit some money.
+Consider this as the token advance required for agreeing.
 The money has to be deposited with the broker.
 Usually, the money that needs to be deposited is calculated as a % of the contract value.
-This is called the ‘margin amount’.
-Margins play a very pivotal role in futures trading; we will understand this in greater detail at a later stage.
-For now, just remember that to enter into a futures agreement a margin amount is required, which is a certain percentage of the contract value.
+This is called the margin amount’.
+Margins play a pivotal role in futures trading; we will understand this in greater detail later.
+For now, remember that to enter into a futures agreement, a margin amount is required, which is a certain percentage of the contract value.

-Expiry – As we know, all futures contracts are time bound.
+Expiry – As we know, all futures contracts are time-bound.
 The expiry or the expiry date of the futures contract is the date upto which the agreement is valid.
 Beyond the valid date, the contract ceases to exist.
-Also be aware that the day a contract expires, new contracts are introduced by the exchanges.
+Also, be aware that the day a contract expires, the exchanges introduce new contracts.

-With these few points that we have discussed so far, I guess we are now equipped to understand a simple example of futures trading.
+With these few points that we have discussed so far, I guess we can now understand a simple example of futures trading.

 Key takeaways from this chapter